 In March 2021, the Sri Lankan Government passed regulations allowing detention without trial for two years for those suspected to have caused "religious, racial or communal disharmony".
 This was a significant expansion of the already notorious Prevention of Terrorism Act (PTA), which has historically been used to target Tamils and Muslims.
-The expansion provides security forces with sweeping powers under the pretext of deradicalization.70 [See also the chapter on the PTA on pages 71 -76 of this report.]
+The expansion provided security forces with sweeping powers under the pretext of deradicalization.89 [See also the chapter on the PTA on pages 93 -99 of this report.]

 On 30th August 2021, President Gotabaya Rajapaksa declared a state of emergency.
 The emergency law enabled authorities to detain people without warrants, seize property, enter and search any premises, suspend laws and issue orders that cannot be questioned in court.
-Officials who issue such orders are also immune from lawsuits.71
+Officials who issue such orders were also immune from lawsuits.90

 In October 2021, Gotabaya Rajapksa established a Presidential Task Force 'One Country, One Law' headed by the notorious extremist monk, and ex-convict, Galagodaaththe Gnanasara.
-The Presidential Task Force has faced severe criticism from numerous human rights organisations including Sri Lanka's Bar Association (BASL) and the International Commission of Jurists (ICJ).
-The ICJ warned that the task force may be used to target minorities and highlighted the Gnanasara record of imprisonment for contempt of court and being "openly violent and racist".
-72
+The Presidential Task Force faced severe criticism from numerous human rights organisations including Sri Lanka's Bar Association (BASL) and the International Commission of Jurists (ICJ).
+The ICJ warned that the